metaleap/zentient/zdbg-vsc/proto/readme.md

 	// - `int` (for JSON `integer`s)
 	// - `string` (for JSON `string`s)
 	ModuleId interface{} `json:"moduleId,omitempty"`

-	// An optional hint for how to present this frame in the UI.
-A value of 'label' can be used to indicate that the frame is an artificial frame that is used as a visual label or separator.
-	//
-	// POSSIBLE VALUES: `normal`, `label`
-	PresentationHint string `json:"presentationHint,omitempty"`
 } // struct StackFrame

 ```